paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 ## Migrate Front End to GraphQL

-Before we start, we will need a GraphQL package for Elm, and for this project, let's use [`elm-graphql`][].
-Install it in the `assets` directory:
+Before we start, we will need a GraphQL package for Elm, and for this project, we will use [`elm-graphql`][].
+Let's install it directly in the Elm app:

 ```sh
 cd assets/elm
 elm-package install jamesmacaulay/elm-graphql
 ```

-Now, since the API URL has changed, the first thing we need to do is make our easiest edit, and tell Elm where to send requests to:
+Now, since the Phoenix-side API URL has changed, the first thing we need to do is make our easiest edit, and tell Elm the new location to send requests to:

 **`assets/elm/src/Commands.elm`**